Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to perform remote code execution.
+Successful exploitation of this vulnerability could allow an unauthenticated remote attacker to cause a denial-of-service (DoS) condition on the affected device.

 3. TECHNICAL DETAILS